QBobWatson/ipe2tikz/README.md

 ### Exporting to a text box

-In this mode, the user selects some number of objects, and the ipelet replaces them by a text box containing the TikZ code to reproduce those objects.
+In this mode, the user selects some number of objects, and the ipelet replaces them by a text box containing TikZ code to reproduce those objects.
 This is useful for the following kind of workflow:

 1. Create a quick picture in Ipe.